 A sunlit spring shrub at a switchback.

-The mules (having met them made the mule crap along the road a less crappy).
+The mules (having met them made the mule crap along the road a little less crappy).

 Overhearing, while sitting down for a second with two strangers, the mule party guide pointing petroglyphs on the underside of a rock.
 Tiny petroglyphs on the rock underside that we would have missed otherwise.
 Can you see them?